vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 In addition to the mandatory bridge network, if your vCenter Server environment includes multiple networks, you can direct different types of traffic to different networks.

-- You can direct the traffic between the VCH, container VMs, and the internet to a specific network by specifying the `public-network` option.
-If you do not specify the `public-network` option, the VCH uses the default VM Network for public network traffic.
+- You can direct the traffic between the VCH and the Internet to a specific network by specifying the `--public-network` option.
+Any container VM traffic that routes through the VCH also uses the public network.
+If you do not specify the `--public-network` option, the VCH uses the VM Network for public network traffic.
 - You can direct traffic between ESXi hosts, vCenter Server, and the VCH to a specific network by specifying the `--management-network` option.
 If you do not specify the `--management-network` option, the VCH uses the public network for management traffic.
 - You can designate a specific network for use by the Docker API by specifying the `--client-network` option.
 If you do not specify the `--client-network` option, the Docker API uses the public network.

-**IMPORTANT**: A VCH supports a maximum of 3 network port groups.
-Because the bridge network requires its own port group, at least two of the public, client, and management networks must share a port group.
+**IMPORTANT**: A VCH supports a maximum of 3 distinct network interfaces.
+Because the bridge network requires its own port group, at least two of the public, client, and management networks must share a network interface and therefore a port group.
 Container networks do not got through the VCH, so they are not subject to this limitation.
 This limitation will be removed in a future release.

 This example deploys a VCH with the following configuration: